Weston Ruter

 I have rainbow borders with rounded corners!

-To accomplish the above with multiple nested elements, you would have to tediously increase the border-radius for each wrapped element in order to get the corner arcs to fit together properly.
+To accomplish the same above with multiple nested elements, you would have to tediously increase the border-radius for each wrapped element in order to get the corner arcs to fit together properly.

 I suppose using box-shadow to implement borders is a kind of hack (the technique requires setting margins because the shadows don't effect page flow), but we're celebrating the compeltion of Firefox 3.5 by showcasing hacks like these!
 It would be great if multiple borders could simply be specified on a border property just as is possible with box-shadow.
 Each subsequent border defined could wrap around the previously defined borders.
 The property could be defined: